IBC Totes in Canada: Types, Standards, and Compliance Explained

 Common Inspection Failures to Watch For

-Knowing what typically causes IBCs to fail inspection helps operators catch problems early and avoid costly surprises:
+Knowing what typically causes IBC containers to fail inspection helps operators catch problems early and avoid costly surprises:

 Valve wear and failure: Ball valves and discharge fittings are high-wear points; seals degrade with repeated chemical exposure and cycling.